earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/intro-knitr-rmd/2016-12-06-Rmd04-intro-to-code-chunks.md

 We have we have already learned that an `.Rmd` document contains three parts

 1. A `YAML` header
-2. Text chunks in markdown syntax that describe your processing workflow or are the text for your report.
+2. Text chunks in markdown syntax that describe your processing workflow or are the text for your report
-3. Code chunks that process, visualize and/or analyze your data.
+3. Code chunks that process, visualize and/or analyze your data

 Let's break down code chunks in `.Rmd` files.

-<i class="fa fa-star"></i> **Data Tip**: You can add code output or an R object
+<i class="fa fa-star"></i> **Data tip**: You can add code output or an `R` object
 name to markdown segments of an RMD.
 For more, view this
 <a href="http://rmarkdown.rstudio.com/authoring_quick_tour.html#inline_r_code" target="_blank"> R Markdown documentation</a>.
 {: .notice--success}

 ## Code chunks

-Code chunks in an R Markdown document contain your `R` code.
+Code chunks in an `R Markdown` document contain your `R` code.
 All code chunks start and end with <code>```</code> -- three backticks or graves.
 On your keyboard, the backticks can be found on the same key as the tilde (~).
 Graves are not the same as an apostrophe!